 Program Service Overview Service Level General Government Facilities Management is responsible for maintenance of Victoria Below Standard At Standard Above Standard Hall interior, exterior and the co-ordination of long term maintenance and repair.
 Facilities oversees cleaning contracts, all maintenance contracts and the everyday operation of Victoria Hall.
 Facilities Management is responsible for ensuring Mandatory regulatory and legislative compliance including but not limited to certificates related to the Technical Standards and Safety Authority (TSSA) and the Electrcial Safety Authority (ESA), other safety regulations and fire code checks.
-Facilities is also responsible for the maintenance of the C. Gordon King Centre, Dressler House, Second Street Fire Hall, Henely Arcade, and Market Building.
-Essential Traditional Discretionary Non-Traditional Discretionary Type of Service Service Value Performance and E Benchmarking Internal Budget Operating Costs \$ 741,547 Revenues \$ - Net Levy \$ 741,547 Facilities Management contributes towards the Town's delivery of services in a cost efficient and effective manner by maintaining Victoria Hall Building and other Town facilities.
+Facilities is also Basis of Delivery Essential Organizational Unit Victoria Hall Building responsible for the maintenance of the C. Gordon King Centre, Dressler House, Second Street Fire Hall, Henely Arcade, and Market Building.
+Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service Service Value Performance and E Benchmarking Internal Budget Operating Costs \$ 741,547 Revenues \$ - Net Levy \$ 741,547 Facilities Management contributes towards the Town's delivery of services in a cost efficient and effective manner by maintaining Victoria Hall Building and other Town facilities.
 Basis for Delivery Essential - Facilities management is essential for ensuring that the Town can deliver municipal services as planned.